cltrudeau/django-bstrap-modals/README.rst

 django-bstrap-modals has been tested with:

+* Django 2.2.14 using Python 3.6
-* Django 2.1.3 using Python 3.7
+* Django 3.0.8 using Python 3.6

 Due to the fact that it is a few templates and some Javascript, testing is currently manual, it likely works in other versions.
+Uses the new-style load static template tag, so may have problems prior to Django 2.1.

 Docs & Source
 =============